 By TERESA M. WALKER

-The Predators announced the suspensions Tuesday morning, and general manager David Poile and coach Barry Trotz said the decision to punish the forwards for violating unspecified team rules was easy.
-The general manager is leaving the decision on whether the men return for Game 4 on Friday night up to Trotz.
+General manager David Poile and coach Barry Trotz said the decision to punish the forwards for violating unspecified team rules was easy.
+The general manager is leaving the decision on whether the men return for Game 4 on Friday up to Trotz.

 Poile refused to specify what Radulov and Kostitsyn did, saying any hint would give away what they did.
 He called their behavior unfortunate and selfish.